Kingsolomon445/ForestCoverClassifier/README.md

 * Krummholz

-** Dataset was supplied by codecademy
+*Dataset was supplied by Codecademy*